BizTalk Migration Services

 Not every BizTalk migration is straightforward.
 Many enterprise environments have accumulated years of orchestrations, schemas, maps, adapters, partner connections, custom code, exceptions, and undocumented operational behavior. i3solutions is best aligned to BizTalk migration work where complexity, risk, and governance matter.

-• Orchestrations and business process logic.
-BizTalk orchestrations often define sequencing, branching, correlation, exception handling, and process behavior that directly affects business operations. i3solutions evaluates orchestration logic before replacement to determine whether functionality should be rebuilt in Logic Apps, redesigned as event-driven patterns, or handled through custom integration components.
+BizTalk orchestrations often define sequencing, branching, correlation, exception handling, and process behavior that directly affects business operations. i3solutions evaluates orchestration logic before replacement and determines whether the functionality should be rebuilt in Logic Apps, redesigned using event-driven patterns, moved into APIs, or handled through custom integration components.

-• Schemas, maps, and transformations.
-Schemas and transformations define how systems interpret business events, partner messages, or transactional data.
+Schemas and transformations often define how systems interpret business events, partner messages, or transactional data.
 Small changes can create downstream issues. i3solutions documents schemas, maps, validation rules, and transformation requirements before rebuilding or redesigning message handling in the destination environment.

 What BizTalk Migration Enables When Done Correctly